nutjob-laboratories/erk/README.txt

 **Ərk** is being developed with Python 3.7 on Windows 10.

+To run properly on Linux, the latest version of all required software is recommended.
+If you are running Debian or Debian-variant (such as Mint, Ubuntu, Xubuntu, etc) **you must install PyQt5, Twisted, and qt5reactor from pip!
+If you install these from the standard repo Ərk will not function!**

 # Install

 First, make sure that all the requirements are installed.
 Next, [download **Ərk**](https://github.com/nutjob-laboratories/erk/raw/master/downloads/erk-latest.zip).
 Extract the zipfile to a directory of your choice using your favorite archive/zip program.
 Open a command prompt, navigate to the directory you extracted **Ərk** to, and type: